Saturday, November 2, 2024

-Christopher Nolan Says His Films Aren't "Emotionless"
+Christopher Nolan Responds To Criticism That His Films Are “Emotionless”

 Christopher Nolan films have a lot in common.
 They look absolutely spectacular, with visuals that are always pushing boundaries.
 His films also have really memorable scores, even if we’ve all heard the “Inception” boom a million times in every film that’s trying to be epic.
 Finally, he always brings big ideas to his films, from the completely iconic re-imagining of the Joker to theories on black holes.
 What seems to always be lacking in his films is the emotion.